vivekjuneja/project-neev/docker_container_pipeline.md

           weight: 50  # weight in percentage
       -
         breed:
-          name: petclinic:1.1.0 # a new version of our service
+          name: petclinic:1.1.0 # a new version of the petclinic spring app
           deployable: PRIVATE_DOCKER_REGISTRY:5000/spring-petclinic-app:2
           ports:
             port: 8080/http
+        dependencies:
+          database_backend: database:1.0.0
         scale:
           cpu: 0.5
           memory: 512
           instances: 1
         routing:
           weight: 50
+    database_backend:
+      -
+        breed:
+          name: database:1.0.0
+          deployable: PRIVATE_DOCKER_REGISTRY:5000/mysql
+          ports:
+            port: 3306/http
+        dependencies:
+          database_backend: database:1.0.0
+        scale:
+          cpu: 0.5
+          memory: 512
+          instances: 1
+        routing:
+          weight: 50  # weight in percentage
 ```

+In the above example, both the changed and unchanged service use the same database.
+That means, there has been No change to the Database.

 **Monitor and Manage the entire Stack** :-